Retro Video Games & Where to Buy Retro Games in 2022?

 Not Future Proof

-The worst part is, if you buy Final Fantasy VIII on PS4, don't expect to see it when you sign in to your PS5.
+The worst part is, if you buy Final Fantasy X on PS3, don't expect to see it when you sign in to your PS5.
 Downloaded titles are almost never transferrable between systems.

 You'll either have to re-buy it for each new system, or keep all your old systems.
 Thus, you might as well collect the original classic systems.

-1. Check Your Local Retro Video Game Shop
+1. Check Your Local Retro Video Game Store